 June 4, 1951: Judy and Sid Luft took a quick overnight trip to Paris, France from Edinburgh, Scotland where Judy had just appeared in concert.
 There are no photos of Judy and Sid in Paris, so here’s a great photo of the two in November of 1951.

-June 4, 1955: The UK’s “Picture Show” magazine featured A Star Is Born for their cover and main article which was a short “novelization” of the film.
+June 4, 1955: The UK’s “Picture Show” magazine featured A Star Is Born for its cover and main article which was a short “novelization” of the film.
 Click on the images to read the article (I’m sorry we’re missing one page).

 Also on June 4, 1955: This “Picturegoer” article from the UK features “Britain’s top astrologer” giving his analysis of Judy.